goatslacker/alt/README.md

 There are also many [utils](/src/utils) available which interface well with alt:

+* [ActionListener](/src/utils/ActionListeners.js) lets you listen to individual actions without having to create a store.
+* [AltContainer](/components/AltContainer.js) a higher-order container component that is your swiss army knife for React.
+* [atomic](/src/utils/atomic.js) enables your stores for atomic transactions.
+* [connectToStores](/src/utils/connectToStores.js) a higher-order function that wraps your React components for store listening.
+* [decorators](/src/utils/decorators.js) a collection of useful ES7 decorators for working with alt.
 * [DispatchRecorder](/src/utils/DispatcherRecorder.js) lets you record all your dispatches and replay them back at a later time.
+* [ImmutableUtil](/src/utils/ImmutableUtil.js) makes working with immutable-js easy.
+* [IsomorphicRenderer](/src/utils/IsomorphicRenderer.js) a function that wraps your component to be isomorphic ready.
+* [TimeTravel](/src/utils/TimeTravel.js) enhances your stores so they are able to travel through different states in time.
 * [FinalStore](/src/utils/makeFinalStore.js) is a Store that you can listen to that only emits when all your other stores have received all their data.
-* [IsomorphicRenderer](/src/utils/IsomorphicRenderer.js) a function that wraps your component to be isomorphic ready.
-* [ActionListener](/src/utils/ActionListeners.js) lets you listen to individual actions without having to create a store.

-Last but not least, alt is meant to work with ES6.
-That is we're betting you'll be writing your stores and actions as classes.
-This part isn't necessary but you really should write some ES6 anyways because it's nice.

 ## Topical Guide